bitcoin-dot-org/Bitcoin.org/_includes/devdoc/guide_contracts.md

 else wants to make a purchase, likely from a different merchant.
-Then they combine their inputs the same way as before but set the outputs to the separate merchant addresses so nobody will be able to figure out solely from block chain history which one of them bought what from the merchants.
+Then they combine their inputs the same way as before but set the outputs to the separate merchant addresses so nobody will be able to figure out solely from blockchain history which one of them bought what from the merchants.

 Since they would've had to pay a transaction fee to make their purchases